j5ik2o/docker-controller-scala/README.md

 ## Usage

+`DockerController` that the thin wrapper for [docker-java](https://github.com/docker-java/docker-java) controls Docker Image and Docker Container for testing.

 ### How to test with preset DockerController

 The `DockerController` for the corresponding preset is as follows.
 Please see the corresponding `**Spec` for specific usage.